 Sambor Village Hotel

-This morning, we drive north towards the rarely visited Sambor Prei Kuk, a pre-Angkorian archaeological site, 30 km north of Kampong Thom Town.
+This morning, drive north towards the rarely visited Sambor Prei Kuk, a pre-Angkorian archaeological site, 30 km north of Kampong Thom town.
 The ancient city where monuments of Sambor Prei Kuk are found today was identified as Isanapura, the capital of Chenla in 7th century.
 In Sambor Prei Kuk, many temples were built during the reign of King Isanavarman I (AD 616- 635) in the 7th century.
 Enjoy a beautiful walk through the jungle with stunning views around the site.

-We also stop at a typical Cambodianlocal village near Sambor Prei Kuk and experience rural life with the local residents and their simple homes.
+Later, make a stop at a typical Cambodianlocal village near Sambor Prei Kuk and experience rural life with the local residents and their simple homes.
 85% of Cambodian live in the countryside and for the majority, they live from agriculture.
 We stroll around the village and visit a crafting workshop which is managed by the local community to preserve traditional Cambodian crafts.
 You also could by some crafts made of bamboo and rattan as a support for local community.
 Enjoy a simple but very tasty lunch which is prepared by villagers.

-After breakfast, begin our exploration with a visit to Angkor WatTemple which was built in the early 12th century by the Khmer King Suryavarman II and was originally constructed as a Hindu temple to dedicate to god Vishnu.
+Then, begin with a visit to Angkor WatTemple which was built in the early 12th century by the Khmer King Suryavarman II and was originally constructed as a Hindu temple to dedicate to god Vishnu.
 It was constructed following the model of the temple mountain symbolizing the Mount Meru, home of the gods.
 At the end of the 12th century, it was transformed into a Buddhist temple.
 Inside the temple, we will see the walls are covered with stone carvings and bas-reliefs depicting Hindu mythology, the wars Suryavarman II fought during his reign and more than 2000 images of Apsaras and Devatas decorating the temple.

-From Angkor Wat, we move to the countryside around the Western Baray, the largest artificial reservoir of the ancient Khmer civilization.
+From Angkor Wat, move to the countryside around the Western Baray, the largest artificial reservoir of the ancient Khmer civilization.
 Here, you can spot water buffalos in swampy ponds, local people working on their plantations and other daily activities of Cambodian.

 Visit Angkor Silk Farm then witness the process from the mulberry bushes cultivation to the production of silk fabrics and life cycle of the silkworm.
 After the visit, we drive back your hotel for a noon break to avoid the heat.